What are Employee Resource Groups?

 Assist with documentation

 You might consider helping the employees who run Employee Resource Groups document membership and track their progress.
 You can provide document management systems to help them meet reporting requirements and measure their impact on the workplace, or keep copies of the Employee Resource Group’s paperwork and mission statement in Human Resources so they will be easy to reference as the organization evolves.

 Offer executive sponsorship

 Executive sponsors are employees in leadership positions who advocate for an Employee Resource Group’s needs to the executive team.
 They act as a liaison between the Employee Resource Group and the company’s decision makers.
 Executive sponsors can suggest new initiatives to the leadership team and improve visibility of the Employee Resource Group’s contributions.
 Executive sponsorship can be particularly impactful if the sponsor is also a member of the Employee Resource Group, but anyone can choose to sponsor an ERG.

 When Employee Resource Groups at your company host events and workshops, advertise them to the rest of your staff.
-Offer space to host meetings and provide other resources as needed to facilitate meetings and events.
-Send out email notices to staff and ask group leaders how you can sponsor their trainings and development opportunities.
-Help the group schedule their events at times when staff will be available to help them share their knowledge and perspectives.
+You might offer space to host meetings and provide other resources as needed to facilitate meetings and events.
+Consider sending out email notices to staff and ask group leaders how you can sponsor their trainings and development opportunities.
+You can also help the group schedule their events at times when staff will be available to help them share their knowledge and perspectives.

 Make details easily accessible

-Post clear information about how to join existing Employee Resource Groups or start a new one.
+You can encourage participation by posting clear information about how to join existing Employee Resource Groups or how to start a new one.
 Listing these details in the employee handbook, explaining Employee Resource Groups during new employee onboarding and posting flyers with ERG details in shared spaces are all great ways to increase awareness about Employee Resource Groups.

 Frequently asked questions about employee resource groups